-In 2011 my parents purchased an apartment in Zamosc, Poland and now live there permanently but it wasn’t until May 2015 that my wife and I finally visited.
-So, what exactly did I find?
+In 2011 his parents purchased an apartment in Zamosc, Poland and now live there permanently but it wasn’t until May 2015 that Destinology Content Executive David Entwistle and his wife finally visited.
+So, what exactly did they find?

 It was with a certain amount of trepidation that I agreed to visit Poland.
 After all, I had never ventured to eastern Europe and wondered what there could be there to fill a holiday.
 I was proud of my parents for taking the bold step of moving out to Poland permanently but also felt a little sorry for them.
 Surely there were more glamorous places to retire to?